Andrew Smith - Chairman

 Peter Strike - Trustee

-Peter Strike was Vice Chancellor and Chief Executive of the University of Cumbria until July 2016 and continues to teach at the University.
+Peter Strike was Vice Chancellor and Chief Executive of the University of Cumbria until July 2016.
 Professor Strike previously held academic and executive posts at Liverpool University, Edinburgh Napier University, Northumbria University and the University of Sunderland.
 By background a research scientist with an international reputation in microbial genetics, he has considerable experience of knowledge transfer, of developing partnerships between universities and the business community, and developing spin-out companies.
 He is a Fellow of the Royal Society of Biology.

 Marcia Elaine Reid Fotheringham - Trustee

 Marcia was born in London but left as a child and was raised in New York, USA.
 She attended Hofstra University, Long Island, NY, and earned degrees: BA – Sociology 1976; MA – Psychology 1978; and PD – Family Therapy 1979.